Regulated Training Designed for Real‑World Operational Demands

 First Aid at Work (FAW) — Level 3

-• Learners must be able to kneel, perform chest compressions and practical tasks.
+- Learners must be able to kneel, perform chest compressions, and complete practical tasks.

 This programme develops the operational capability required to respond effectively to a wide range of workplace incidents.
 Learners gain structured assessment skills, hands-on casualty management techniques, and the ability to remain calm and decisive under pressure.